Saskatchewan Rush: New ownership

 In May 2021, the team was bought by Mike and Colin Priestner of Priestner Sports Corporation, who had previously purchased the Saskatoon Blades of the Western Hockey League, the other major tenant of the SaskTel Centre, in 2013.

 When NLL play resumed in 2022, the Rush struggled to regain their previous form.
 After a 4–10 start to the season, the team fired McComb as coach, with Keenan and assistant coach Jimmy Quinlan taking over as associate coaches for the remainder of the year.
-Despite winning their final four games, the Rush went on to miss the playoffs for the first time since moving to Saskatoon with a 8–10 record.
+Despite winning their final four games, the Rush went on to miss the playoffs for the first time since moving to Saskatoon with an 8–10 record.
 After the season, Quinlan was named the new head coach.
 The Rush went 8–10 again in the 2023 season, missing the playoffs for a second straight year.